UTS-eResearch/datacrate/spec/0.2/data_crate_specification_v0.2.md

 *  Contact details and
 *  A human-readable description of the data.

-The requirements for a *Citable DataCrate* are described below.
+The requirements for a *Citable DataCrate*, which is a subtype of *Bagged DataCrate* with a [DataCite] citation, are described below.

 Future versions of this specification may allow for profiles to be specified that are appropriate to a range of services such as repositories, registries.